jezpoz/jezpoz-dev/src/content/blog/getting-started-with-astro-part-1.md

 ---
 ```

 To understand where this `getCollection`-function is coming from, we need to move our attention to the `content.config.ts` and `content`-folder.
-I'll cover that in another blog post, which is probably going to be on my blog in a couple of days.
+I'll cover that in <a href="https://jezpoz.dev/blog/getting-started-with-astro-part-2">another blog post</a>, which is probably going to be on my blog in a couple of days.
 I just need to get this blog finished before I start writing seriously.

 Stay tuned!
 And thanks for reading so far!